zbraiterman/security-community/linux-love.md

 *[Udemy course](https://www.udemy.com/course/command-line/)

-## Next Steps:
+## Next Steps

-OOver time, recruiters’ expectations and requirements for future jobs that build upon Linux fundamentals will start to make sense...
+Over time, recruiters’ expectations and requirements for future jobs that build upon Linux fundamentals will start to make sense...
 ![](/images/and_then.png)

 Once you have a solid foundation of Linux skills, you can more easily explore further technical career paths, such as: